cjus/hydra-aws-docker-article/README2.md

 <img src="./networks.png" alt="networks" width="400px" />

 The `ingress` network will be used to receive API and message requests to our service aware router.
-The `servicenet` will only receive traffic from the service router and won't be directly accessible to the outside world.
+The `servicenet` will only receive traffic from the service router and won't be accessible to the outside world.

 | network | usage | scope |
 | --- | --- | --- |